 This culminates in her death scene: using the same tone of voice he used to describe how the Doctor was willing to have Cassandra die, the second she bursts, he says "I'm going to throw up."

 This month's look at Doctor Who travels back to the early adventures of the Third Doctor.
 Someone wants to drill a hole through the crust of the Earth, so the Doctor winds up in a nightmare alternate reality, I trust you see the connection.

-Chuck opens the review with a quote from episode writer Matthew Graham, responding to the criticism with "It's not for you".
-He gleefully takes that as a challenge to thrash the episode and then claim it's "not for Matthew Graham".
-The way he says "It's not for yoooouuu!
+Chuck opens the review with a quote from episode writer Matthew Graham, responding to the criticism with "It's not meant for you".
+He gleefully takes that as a challenge to thrash the episode and then claim it's "not meant for Matthew Graham".
+The way he says "It's not meant for yoooouuu!
 Hahaha!" in an evil, vaguely European accent seals the deal.

 Growing so incensed with the mother that he says, in rapid succession, that she makes Madoka's mom look like Clark Kent's, and that Neelix is awed by her incompetence.